 Kate McCulley on The ANA Experience

 I flew business class from JFK Airport in New York to New Chitose Airport via Tokyo Narita on the way to Japan, and I flew direct from Tokyo Haneda to JFK on the way back.
-ANA is Japan’s only five-star airline and you feel it every step of the way — from the comfortable, very private seating to the incredibly helpful staff.
+ANA has been the World’s 5-Star Airline since 2013 and you feel it every step of the way — from the comfortable, very private seating to the incredibly helpful staff.

 The experience was a total joy, from start to finish.
 From the celebratory glass of champagne at takeoff to the surprise of an extra fruit plate after they noticed how much I liked the first one, I felt so well looked after with ANA.
 With Experience Class™ ANA is focused on the overall experience celebrating the destination and journey, no matter where you sit.
 And when you’re flying long-haul from the States to Asia, having a good flight can make such a big difference in your overall travel experience.